How to write a value proposition

 Refining and testing your value proposition

-After crafting your value proposition, you must refine and test it to make sure it resonates with your target audience.
+After crafting a succinct value proposition, you must refine and test it to make sure it resonates with your target audience.
 Here's how to get feedback and give your value proposition the biggest possible impact.

 Get feedback